kosperera/articles/2009-11-05-fluent-data-access-queries.md

 domain: notestoself.hashnode.dev
 ---

-I like the idea of [fluent interfaces][url-fluent-interfaces].
+I like the idea of [fluent interfaces][url-fluent-interface].
 It gives the whole thing a very *Ubiquitous* feel since the code becomes more understandable, say, two months from now like [Uncle Bob says in the Clean Code][url-clean-code].

 ```csharp
 // An example LINQ expression to get products.